9.2 Basic Concepts

 Bacteria are microorganisms made of a single cell.
 They are very diverse, have a variety of shapes and features, and have the ability to live in any environment, including your body.
 However, not all bacteria cause infections.
 Those that cause infection are called pathogenic bacteria.
 See Figure 9.2[5] for an image of a bacterium called Escherichia coli (E. coli).

-A patient is susceptible to bacterial infections when their immune system is compromised by chronic diseases or certain types of medications.
+A client is susceptible to bacterial infections when their immune system is compromised by chronic diseases or certain types of medications.
 Antibiotics are used to treat bacterial infections.
 However, some strains of bacteria have become resistant to antibiotics, making them difficult to treat.
 For example, infections caused by methicillin-resistant Staphylococcus Aureus (MRSA) are resistant to many types of antibiotics and have the capability of producing severe and life-threatening infections.
 MRSA infections usually require IV antibiotics and may require treatment for long periods of time.[6]

 Image showing e.coli bacteria